7 Surprising Tips for Making Readers Fall in Love with your Story Characters

 Erika relates that she has been surprised when her readers sometimes like the smaller or supporting characters in her novels the best!
 Your supporting characters aren’t there just to make the hero look good.

 Remember, every character should feel they are the hero of their own story, even if they aren’t significant to your main story.
-So, try to pay just as much attention to your smaller characters and their thoughts, feelings, and personalities, as you do for your main characters.
+So, try to pay just as much attention to your minor characters and their thoughts, feelings, and personalities as you do for your main characters.
 They might just surprise you!

 If it serves your story, don’t be afraid to kill off a character you or your audience loves.
 There is so much emotion and weight caught up in a character death of this kind, and the audience loves to have a good cry now and again.